-How do the Variegated String of Hearts and the original String of Hearts plant differ?
+How does the Variegated String of Hearts and the original String of Hearts plant differ?

-Is the Variegated String of Hearts plant a safe one?
+Is the Variegated String of Hearts plant a safe for cats and dogs?

-This plant is not toxic for pets or humans, but I would still encourage you to keep it away from the reach of children and your pets as you do not want them to consume the leaves.
+This plant is not toxic for pets or humans.
+However it is encouraged to keep it away from the reach of children and your pets as you do not want them to consume the leaves.

 Can the Variegated String of Hearts survive in low light conditions?

-Place the pot at a high shelf where the lacey leaves will elegantly fall downwards.
-Whatever spot you choose, ensure the plant’s receiving lots of bright light.
+Place the pot at a high shelf close to an eastern- or western-facing window where the lacey leaves will elegantly fall downwards and get bright indirect light.